italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - **Description**
       - **Reference**
     * - **revocation_requests**
       - It MUST be an array of strings, where each represents a Revocation Assertion Request object.
 Each element MUST contain a signed JWT/CWT as a cryptographic proof of possession to which the Digital Credential to be revoked shall be bound.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>` for more details.
-      - `[OAuth Status Assertion draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-assertions/01/>`_
+      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-assertions/01/>`_

 The Revocation Endpoint MUST be provided by the Credential Issuer within its Metadata.